 - Skin rash or discoloration

-A chest x-ray may show pneumonia or fluid in the lungs (pulmonary edema).
+- A chest x-ray to look for pneumonia or fluid in the lungs (pulmonary edema)

 Additional studies, such as blood cultures, may not become positive for several days after the blood has been taken, or for several days after the shock has developed.

 Septic shock is a medical emergency.
-Patients are usually admitted to the intensive care unit of the hospital.
+In most cases, people are admitted to the intensive care unit of the hospital.